LG RECEIVES AHRI PERFORMANCE AWARD FOR FIFTH CONSECUTIVE YEAR

-Company Secures Sought-after Industry Recognition for Its Advanced HVAC Solutions in Six Different Product Categories
+Company Secures Sought-after Industry Recognition for Advanced HVAC Solutions in Six Different Product Categories

-SEOUL, South Korea, April 4, 2022 /PRNewswire/ -- LG Electronics (LG) has been honored by the Air-Conditioning, Heating & Refrigeration Institute (AHRI) with a Performance Award for the fifth year in a row.
+SEOUL, South Korea, April 4, 2022 /PRNewswire/ -- Global innovator LG Electronics has been honored by the Air-Conditioning, Heating & Refrigeration Institute (AHRI) with the Performance Award for the fifth year in a row.

 For the Performance Award, AHRI enlists the services of Intertek, a leading third-party standards, certification and testing organization, to assess if actual product performance is consistent with the specifications listed by the manufacturer.
 Only those companies whose HVAC offerings have passed the primary performance evaluation for three consecutive years are considered for the Performance Award.

-A total of 55 LG HVAC solutions across six categories passed AHRI's stringent evaluation process, marking the third year in a row from 2019 to 2021 that all products submitted by LG have done so.
-The tested models belong to the following categories: Variable Refrigerant Airflow (VRF), Unitary Small Heat Pump (USHP), Air-Cooled Chillers, Water-Cooled Chillers, Packaged Terminal Heat Pumps (PTHP), and Room Fan Coil Units.
+A total of 55 LG HVAC solutions across six categories passed AHRI's stringent evaluation process, marking the third year in a row that all products submitted by LG have done so.
+The tested models belong to the following categories: Variable Refrigerant Flow (VRF) systems, Unitary Small Heat Pumps, Air-Cooled Chillers, Water-Cooled Chillers, Packaged Terminal Heat Pumps, and Room Fan Coil Units.

 Also tested was LG Multi V Water, a water source cooling system offering better thermal efficiency thanks to the implementation of plate-type heat exchanger.
 LG's solution also reduces energy consumption by adjusting the volume of water used.